zjestrella-r7/plugin-sdk-docs/README.md

 $ docker run -i --rm  acmecorp/example sample say_goodbye | jq "." > action-msg.json
 ```

 You will now have a sample message in `action-msg.json` you can use to test the plugin.
+Fill out any `input` or `connection` values to use this sample message.

 #### `test` command

 The `test` command is used for testing your plugin.
-You can implement a `test()` method in your action
+You can implement an optional `test()` method in your action
 or trigger which will be used by the UI for testing connectivity.

 ```bash